DataDog/documentation/content/en/monitors/guide/how-to-set-up-rbac-for-monitors.md

 Save the monitor, causing Datadog to migrate it to restricted roles.
 Reopen the editing page.
 In the **Restrict editing of this monitor to** dropdown menu, remove all roles.
 Click **Save** a second time.

-**3. You want your monitor to be restricted to some roles, but not the exact equivalent of the previous locked option**
+**3. You want your monitor to be restricted to some roles, but not to all roles with Admin permissions**

 Select the roles you want this monitor to be restricted to.
 This will override the locked equivalent set of roles to only the ones you specify.